 ABMD Adds a ratchet-and-pawl like restraint on one or more variables.
-BIASVALUE Takes the value of one variable and use it as a bias EXTERNAL Calculate a restraint that is defined on a grid that is read during start up LOWER_WALLS Defines a wall for the value of one or more collective variables, which limits the region of the phase space accessible during the simulation.
+BIASVALUE Takes the value of one variable and use it as a bias EXTENDED_LAGRANGIAN Add extended Lagrangian.
+EXTERNAL Calculate a restraint that is defined on a grid that is read during start up LOWER_WALLS Defines a wall for the value of one or more collective variables, which limits the region of the phase space accessible during the simulation.
 METAD Used to performed MetaDynamics on one or more collective variables.
+METAINFERENCE Calculate the Metainference Score for a set of back calculated experimental data.
 MOVINGRESTRAINT Add a time-dependent, harmonic restraint on one or more variables.
+PBMETAD Used to performed Parallel Bias MetaDynamics.
 RESTRAINT Adds harmonic and/or linear restraints on one or more variables.
 UPPER_WALLS Defines a wall for the value of one or more collective variables, which limits the region of the phase space accessible during the simulation.

-Methods, such as METAD, that work by introducing a history dependent bias can be restarted using the RESTART keyword
+Methods, such as METAD or PBMETAD, that work by introducing a history dependent bias can be restarted using the RESTART keyword